 Everest Base Camp is the most toured classic destination, encircled by Mt.
 Everest, the highest mountain in the world and its adjoining peaks.
 Everest Base Camp Trek Short itinerary is a fast-paced journey in the isolated ethnic Sherpa settlement at the highest elevation of the Khumbu region.
 The 12 days itinerary is suited for those who are short on time but wish to set foot on Everest Base Camp, the stairway to heaven.

 The short Everest Base Camp trek route passes through some rocky terrains and witnesses drastic altitude change.
 Without acclimatization and rest days, it can get remarkably challenging.
-But prior trekking experience and strictly abiding by the itinerary can result in high spirited and triumphant trip.
+But prior trekking experience and strictly abiding by the itinerary can result in a high spirited and triumphant trip.

-You get to immerse in the rich Buddhist culture and traditions in the Sherpa villages of Dudh Koshi Valley.
+You get to immerse yourself in the rich Buddhist culture and traditions in the Sherpa villages of Dudh Koshi Valley.
 Walk past unique flora and fauna in the Sagarmatha National Park.
 Vivid views of some of the world's highest mountains from the Everest Base Camp and Kala Patthar viewpoint make the trek an exclusive experience.

 |Day 1||Arrival in Kathmandu (1,400m/4,592ft) - Transfer to Hotel and Trek Preparation|

 |Day 2||Fly from Kathmandu to Lukla (2,840m/9,316ft) and trek to Phakding (2,610m/8,561ft) - 35 minutes flight, 3 to 4 hours (8 km) trek|